AnIdiotsGuide/discordjs-bot-guide/first-bot/a-basic-command-handler.md

 Because we're creating a separate file \(module\) for each event and each commands, our main file \(app.js, or index.js, or whatever you're calling it\) will change drastically from a list of commands to a simple file that loads other files.

 Two main loops are needed to execute this master plan.
 First off, the one that will load all the `events` files.
 Each event will need to have a file in that folder, named _exactly_ like the event itself.
-So for `message` we want `./events/message.js`, for `guildBanAdd` we want `./events/guildBanAdd.js` , etc.
+So for `messageCreate` we want `./events/messageCreate.js`, for `guildBanAdd` we want `./events/guildBanAdd.js` , etc.

 ```javascript
 // This loop reads the /events/ folder and attaches each event file to the appropriate event.